appveyor/website/src/docs/server/index.md

 Out-of-the-box AppVeyor is configured to run every build job as a new system process.
 The build flow in that process is controlled by *AppVeyor Build Agent* and starts with repository cloning. **Process** is the simplest form of builds isolation.
 It's the easiest way to get started with AppVeyor as it relies on the software/tools/libraries that most probably already installed on your Desktop or build server.
 However, "process" isolation does not follow "clean environment" principle which assumes the build does not have "harmful" steps (like disk formating or reboots) and finishes with clean-up code (like deleting test database or removing temp files).

-AppVeyor build job has a [pre-defined pipeline](/docs/build-configuration/#build-pipeline) like **Clone &rarr; Install &rarr; Build &rarr; Test &rarr; Deploy &rarr; Finalize**, but, of course, each step in that flow could be enabled/disabled, customized or completely replaced with your own script.
+AppVeyor build job has a [pre-defined pipeline](/docs/build-configuration/#build-pipeline) like **Clone &rarr; Install &rarr; Build &rarr; Test &rarr; Package &rarr; Deploy &rarr; Finalize**, but, of course, each step in that flow could be enabled/disabled, customized or completely replaced with your own script.
 A job is a minimal building block for complex CI/CI workflows modeled with build matrices where jobs could wait for other jobs, combined into groups and run in parallel.

 ### Docker